Skip to Main Content

 Stretch your production budget further with the NZ Screen Production Grant — a 20% rebate on qualifying NZ spend with a 5% uplift for productions that pass the Significant Economic Benefits points test

-For most international producers weighing New Zealand against Australia, the UK or Ireland, the financial case lives or dies on one question: how much of the qualifying spend comes back as a cash grant.
-New Zealand answers with the NZSPG (New Zealand Screen Production Grant) — a 20% rebate on qualifying New Zealand expenditure for international productions, with a 5% uplift available to projects that pass the Significant Economic Benefits (SEB) points test administered by the New Zealand Film Commission.
-Pair the NZSPG with Stone Street Studios in Wellington, Park Road Post and Wētā FX, Auckland Film Studios, the deep below-the-line crew base built by Lord of the Rings, The Hobbit, Avatar and Mission: Impossible — Dead Reckoning, and the visual range that runs from Auckland's volcanic harbours to Fiordland and the Southern Alps, and you have the structural reason New Zealand keeps showing up on the shortlist for studio-scale features and prestige series.
-This guide is written producer-to-producer: kia ora and welcome — what the NZSPG actually pays back, what counts as Qualifying New Zealand Production Expenditure (QNZPE), how the SEB points uplift works in practice, how the NZFC application timeline lines up with your shoot dates, and how the New Zealand cash rebate compares to Australia, the UK and Ireland.
-Incentive rules change — every figure here should be confirmed with NZFC and your production accountant before you lock the budget.
+Here is how this works in practice.
+For most global producers weighing New Zealand against Australia, the UK or Ireland, the financial case lives or dies on one question: how much of the qualifying spend comes back as a cash grant.
+New Zealand answers with the NZSPG (New Zealand Screen Production Grant) — a 20% rebates on qualifying New Zealand expenditure for global shoots, with a 5% uplift ready to projects that pass the Significant Economic Benefits (SEB) points test administered by the New Zealand Film Commission.
+Pair the NZSPG with Stone Street Studios in Wellington, Park Road Post and Wētā FX, Auckland Film Studios, the deep below-the-line crew base built by Lord of the Rings, The Hobbit, Avatar and Mission: Impossible.
+Dead Reckoning, and the visual range that runs from Auckland's volcanic harbours to Fiordland and the Southern Alps, and you have the structural reason New Zealand keeps showing up on the shortlist for studio-scale features and prestige series.
+This guide is written producer-to-producer: kia ora and welcome — what the NZSPG actually pays back, what counts as Qualifying New Zealand Production Expenditure (QNZPE), how the SEB points uplift works in practice, how the NZFC application timeline lines up with your shoot dates, and how the New Zealand cash rebates compares to Australia, the UK and Ireland.
+Incentive rules change — each figure here should be confirmed with NZFC and your production accountant before you lock the budget.

 As Fixers in New Zealand, we bring local expertise to international productions filming in New Zealand.
 Our team's deep knowledge of local regulations, crew networks, and production infrastructure ensures your project runs smoothly from pre-production through delivery.